Logo of a bird

 Man is compartmentalised and lost in the never ending play of mental images, concepts and psychic and emotional tensions of the personality.
 This is the root of all our unhappiness.
 Inner happiness is only achieved by being out of the state of fragmentation and being in the state of wholeness.
 Man therefore needs to become whole.
 It is in this state of wholeness that we can experience the oneness and unity with God.
 This is the inner meaning of 'Tawhid' which is the unity of existence and the goal of the Sufi path.

-This course is led by Fleur Nassery Bonnin, an initiated Sufi murshid, a clinical psychologist and the Founder and Director of the Australian Centre for Sufism and Irfanic Studies.
+This course is led by Fleur Nassery Bonnin, an initiated Sufi murshid, a psychologist and the Founder and Director of the Australian Centre for Sufism and Irfanic Studies.
 She believes that psychological and spiritual development are inseparable, both are necessary components in the pursuit of spiritual awareness.
 Fleur has developed this introductory one day course which focuses on aspects of Sufi teaching.

 ___________________________________________________________